-Perhaps the most spectacular landscape in this region is Látrabjarg, the towering 14 kilometers long and up to 441 meter high sea cliff which makes it the largest one in Europe.
-From mid-May to mid-August, this awe-inspiring cliff is home to an astounding variety of birds from guillemots, snipes, razorbills to red-throated loons and, of course, lots and lots of puffins, which you can easily get a close-up photograph of.
-Even if you are not an ornithologist wannabe, this sight won’t leave you disappointed.
-The quietness of the place and the fact that Látrabjarg is located at the tip of the Westfjords and constitutes the westernmost point of Europe conveys a feeling of complete isolation, only interrupted by the chirping of the birds.
+Perhaps the most spectacular landscape in this region is the vertical sea cliffs at Látrabjarg.
+These towering cliffs are 14 kilometers long and 440 meter high.
+From mid-May to mid-August, this awe-inspiring cliff is home to an astounding variety of birds.
+Photographers delight in getting up close to; guillemots, snipes, razorbills, red-throated loons and, of course, lots and lots of puffins.
+Even if you are not an bird enthusiast, this spot won’t leave you disappointed.
+The quietness of the area and the fact that Látrabjarg is located at the most western tip of the Westfjords.
+The frighteningly vertical cliffs overlooking the Atlantic ocean creates a feeling of complete calm, even on the windier days.

 Come with us to explore this raw Icelandic beauty on our Wild Westfjords 4 day trip!

-Care for a swim in one of Iceland’s natural hot pools but would rather avoid the crowds of the Blue Lagoon?
-Located in a small village called Flúðir, the secret lagoon is an ideal place to relax and unwind on your way to the Golden Circle.
-It is also the the oldest natural hot pool in Iceland dating back to 1891, where locals used to teach their kids to swim and wash their clothes.
-Not to worry though, the water stays at 38-40 Celsius all year and is thus perfect for bathing.
-Bonus points for the small geyser erupting every 5 minutes nearby.
-Whilst the secret is out, come at the right time of the day and you may very well find yourself alone!
+Care for a dip in one of Iceland’s natural hot pools?
+But would rather avoid the crowds of the Blue Lagoon?
+The Secret Lagoon is located in a small village called Flúðir.
+It’s an ideal place to relax and unwind on your way to the more popular Golden Circle.
+It is also the oldest natural hot pool in Iceland dating back to 1891.
+The locals would teach their kids to swim in between taking time for themselves.
+The water stays at a perfect 38-40 Celsius all year round and is perfect for bathing.
+There’s even a tiny geyser that erupts every 5 minutes if you fancy a little walk in your bathing suit.

 Visit the Secret Lagoon with us on our Golden Circle: Platinum Tour!

-Volcanic Westman Islands
+4. The volcanic Westman Islands

 Explore the Volcanic Westman Islands with us on our (summer only) trip!